To understand the pageload of a Web site, the following example helps:

-Especially with mobile data connections, the number of files that can be downloaded at the same time is limited – even more so: the connection often eats up additional time.
+Especially with mobile data connections, the number of files that can be downloaded at the same time is limited – even more: The connection setup often eats up additional time.

-Check your website with PageSpeed Insights – MatchMetrics’recommendation : A maximum of 50 requests should be required to load your website – this includes every resource on your website, including images, but also files that deliver plugins or theme.
+Check your website with PageSpeed Insights – MatchMetrics‘ recommendation: A maximum of 50 requests should be needed to load your website – this includes every resource of your website, for example also images, but also files that deliver plugins or the theme.
 The average in Germany is between 72 and 177 resources, depending on the sector.

-Check that they don’t deliver more than 50 resources to your site – don’t forget to do the most functional subpages.
+Check that they do not deliver more than 50 resources on your website – do not forget about feature-rich subpages.

 Duration of website delivery

-For example, use PageSpeed Insightsto check how long a user has to wait before they can interact with your site – it’s not just the time it takes to transfer the data.
+For example, use PageSpeed Insights to check how long a user has to wait before they can interact with your website – it’s not just the time it takes to transfer the data that matters.
 The effort required by the browser to calculate your design or scripts also delay the appearance of the website.

 On average, it takes 22 seconds to load a mobile LandingPage.
 53 of all visitors to a mobile website leave it directly if the loading time is more than 3 seconds.

 Your charging time is more than three seconds?